davidpaps/algorithms/README.md

 #### Quicksort

-- Quicksort uses the _Divide and Conquer_ strategy, and is commonly used as the in built sort function in many programmin languages.
+- Quicksort is an internal algorithm that uses the _Divide and Conquer_ strategy, and is commonly used as the in built sort function in many programmin languages.
 Quicksort involves selecting a `pivot` from a given list.
 The pivot is used to compare every other element in the array (> or < than the pivot).

-This process is called `Partitioning`.
+- This process is called `Partitioning`.
 Then _recursion_ is used to continue the same process on the two sub arrays that were created (> and < the pivot) until the list is sorted.
-The sorted list will be the product of the < array Quicksort + pivot + > array Quicksort.
+The sorted list will be the product of the < array Quicksort + pivot + > array Quicksort, and the size of the dataset.

 - Quicksort has an average Big O notation of **_O(n log n)_** (it has a worst case Big O of **_O(n<sup>2</sup>)_**).
 Quicksort however has a smaller constant time that other comparable **_O(n log n)_** sorting algorithms (such as _Merge Sort_) therefore it hits it's average case far more than it's worst case.
 The performance of Quicksort depends heavily on the pivot used.

-- See the [Quicksort](python/quicksort.py) file for a working example of the Binary Search algorithm, written in Python.
-See the [Quicksort](javascript/quickSort.js) file for a working example of the Binary Search algorithm, written in Python.
+- See the [Quicksort](python/quicksort.py) file for a working example of the Quicksort algorithm, written in Python.
+See the [Quicksort](javascript/quickSort.js) file for a working example of the Quicksort algorithm, written in JavaScript.

+---

+#### Merge Sort

+- Merge sort is an external algorithm that uses the _Divide and Conquer_ strategy.
+Elements are divided into two arrays, (half of the length of the original array) and then divided again until only 1 element is left.
+Quicksort on the other hand is split at a random point depending on the pivot used.

+- Merge sort uses an additional array (3 in total), the first 2 store each half of the original array, and the third is used for the final sorted array.
+The 2 'split' arrays sort the order each time they are merged with another split array, these are recursivly merged and sorted until they end as part of the final array.
+Merge sort therefore requires additional memory for these auxillary arrays, where Quicksort does not.

+- Merge sort has a Big O notation of **_O(n log n)_**.
+Worst case and average case has the same complexities, therefore over a larger dataset it is more efficient compared to quicksort (however the opposite is reversed for smaller datasets).

+- See the [Merge Sort](javascript/mergeSort.js) file for a working example of the merge sort algorithm, written in JavaScript.

 ---